theuerc/Website/gitpod/docs/configure/self-hosted/latest/updating.md

 At first, you must decide on an [update strategy](#update-strategies), and follow related instructions.

-After which, you need to start the installation admin console.
+After following instructions for your desired update strategy, you need to start the installation admin console.
 In a terminal with configured `kubectl` run the following command (`<namespace>` is the Kubernetes namespace your Gitpod installation has been installed to):

 ```shell
 $ kubectl kots admin-console --namespace <namespace>